Skip to content

 • API Keys: Set up your Onshape API keys in a .env file.
 Refer to the Getting Started guide if needed.

 • Document URL: Have the URL of the Onshape assembly you want to export.
-For this example, we'll use a quadruped robot assembly.

 Step 1: Set Up Logging and Initialize the Client